Path Channels and Plan Extension Kernels: a Mechanistic Description of Planning in a Sokoban RNN: Related work

-\paragraph{DRC in Sokoban.} \Citet{taufeeque2024planningrecurrentneuralnetwork,tomsokoban} find internal plan representations in the DRC by predicting future box and agent moves from its activations using logistic regression probes.
+\paragraph{DRC in Sokoban.} \Citet{taufeeque2024planningrecurrentneuralnetwork,bush2025interpreting} find internal plan representations in the DRC by predicting future box and agent moves from its activations using logistic regression probes.
 Some of their probes are causal, others can be used to generalize the DRC to larger levels; however, further analysis is primarily based on qualitative probe and model behavior rather than mechanisms.
+Our analysis of bidirectional planning is much more mechanistic, and the representation we uncover is much simpler -- instead of a probe, it is simply reading off of a channel.